Pain in NMOSD and MOGAD: A Systematic Literature Review of Pathophysiology, Symptoms and Current Treatment Strategies

 Reviewed by:Natalie E. Parks, Dalhousie University, Canada

-Courtney S. Casserly, University of Western Ontario, Canada
+Courtney S. Casserly, Western University (Canada), Canada

 Copyright: © 2020 Asseyer, Cooper and Paul.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.